 Internship Application Deadlines:

 The Print Center does not accept unsolicited submissions from artists.
-Artists who use printmaking and/or photography as critical components of their work, or whose work pushes the boundaries of traditional photographic and printmaking practices, are encouraged to enter our Annual International Competition.
-The Print Center also maintains a list of medium specific calls for entry on our Facebook page: www.facebook.com/printcenterphilly.
+Artists who use printmaking and/or photography as critical components of their work, or whose work pushes the boundaries of traditional photographic and printmaking practices, are encouraged to enter our ANNUAL International Competition.
+The Print Center also shares other organizations' medium-specific calls for entry on our Facebook page.